 On one of those days, she hears someone playing the piano from a building set in her way to the train station to get back home.

 While she listens, loving it, she notices the player has some issues with a certain note, but she doesn’t want to have anything to do with music at all, knowing all the panic and the anxiety she would have to face, if she had entered.

-And Agnes told her that she probably heard Hope sing and that she is welcome to stop by anytime.
+And Agnes told her that she probably heard Hope play the piano and that she is welcome to stop by anytime.
 She, also, had a tour of the ”The Leading Note” and got an invite for the next Friday’s concert.
 Of course, Lilly fled before any other contact with music caught up by her own ghosts of the past.

 Lilly shows up at the concert, sits in the last row of the concert hall and she loves the music as expected, despite her growing anxiety, but she is mesmerized by Hope, the piano player.
 She just can’t take her eyes from Hope, inhaling her passion for music and for the way she played the piano.
 After, a short eye contact with Hope, Lilly went back to the horror of her state of anxiety, her hands sweat, her old demons came back to hunt her and she fled, before the concert was over.